-Phil Arnold is currently the Manager of Finance and Administration for the San Francisco Human Services Agency.
-Previous to this position, he worked for the San Francisco Public Utilities Commission (PUC) and the San Francisco Recreation and Park Department.
-At the PUC he co-authored the $4.8 billion Water Supply Improvement Master Plan, which is now being implemented to improve the safety and reliability of San Francisco's water supply.
-At Rec-Park he managed the Open Space Program as well as the administration and finance divisions.
-He also served as the Interim Director of the San Francisco Zoo for a year.
-He developed four general obligation bond issues that were approved by the voters, bringing over $100 million in capital improvements to San Francisco's parks.
-He is also the Treasurer of the Bay Area Ridge Trail Council, which is implementing a 550-mile trail around the ridgeline of the San Francisco Bay.
+Phil retired as the Deputy Director of Finance and Administration for the San Francisco Human Services Agency.
+Prior to that position he worked for the San Francisco Public Utilities Commission (PUC) and the San Francisco Recreation and Park Department.
+He is the current Board Chair of the Bay Area Ridge Trail Council, which is implementing a 550 mile trail around the ridgeline of the San Francisco Bay.
 Phil is an active runner, swimmer and sailor and uses the parks regularly.
 He lives with his family in Golden Gate Heights.

 Leith Brooks Barry